Kinu Nishimura – 2001 Designer Interview

 Nishimura: I was into manga more than traditional art/pictures, so I figured I should try and find work in that field.
 However, at the time I didn’t know anything about “character designer” work.

 I didn’t know about games back then either.
-My vague ambitions then were to be an animator or manga illustrator or something like that.
+My vague ambitions were to be an animator or manga illustrator or something like that.

 —How did you end up getting hired at Capcom?